 Yes!
 You will need to know metric system conversions from Kilo- (1,000) to mili- (0.001)

 A good score means getting roughly 70% of the TEAS math questions correct.
 If you want to get into the 80th percentile (or beyond) of test takers, you’ll need to get about 85% percent of the math questions correct.
 Find out more about how to pass the TEAS test in this guide.

 Need more TEAS math prep?
 Check out my TEAS study program!
 Students who use Prenursing Smarter for their TEAS Math prep increase their assessment scores by an average of 10 points.

-- 110+ sample TEAS test math questions
+- Hundreds of practice TEAS test math questions

 - Video lessons covering some of the trickiest TEAS test math examples

 - Strategies to solve any word problem

 - 5 ATI math practice tests